Barbados

 Company form – Company limited by shares

-Liability - The liability of the shareholders is limited up to the amount of the shares they hold.
+Liability - The liability of the shareholders is limited up to the unpaid amount of the shares they hold.

 Shareholders – Barbados Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
-Details of shareholders are not publicly disclosed.
+Details of shareholders are publicly disclosed.
 Nominee shareholders are allowed.

-Directors – At least one director is required, who may be a natural person or a legal entity, as long as the legal entity is registered in Barbados.
+Directors – At least one director is required, who may be a natural person or a legal entity (as long as the legal entity is registered in Barbados).
 Directors’ details are available to the public.

 Secretary – The appointment of a locally licensed secretary is required.